learn-co-curriculum/git-basics-readme/README.md

 ## Checking the status of your repository with `git status`

 Let's start our project out by creating a `README.md` that describes the project.
-Make your new file by typing `touch README.md`, you won't see any output after `touch` but you will see a new file has been creating by typing `ls`.
+Make your new file by typing `touch README.md`, you won't see any output after `touch` but you will see a new file has been created by typing `ls`.

 ```
 next-big-thing $ touch README.md